OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-Overview-LoggingIn-and-Authentication.md

 Just to make sure we are all on the same page, here are some top-level words and concepts:

 -   **Authentication**: A mechanism used to identify someone.
 The most common mechanism is a username and password, but there are others, such as PIN codes, fingerprints, and more.
+-   **Authorization**: The ability to access a particular resource.
+For instance, your user on your computer has access to edit certain files, but not core, system files.
 -   **Password**: Usually a single word or short random set of characters used for authentication.
 -   **Passphrase**: A phrase used for authentication, usually at least a few words or a whole sentence.
 Note, that when we refer to good, secure “passwords”, we usually mean a passphrase.